 You will be required to undertake three 20 UK credit modules per semester which is equal to 60 UK credits or 120 credits for the full academic year.

 Please note: A 20 UK credit module is worth 10 ECTS credits or 5 US credits.

-You may choose modules from a range of disciplines or take a more focused approach by choosing to specialise in a specific thematic area, the choice is yours.
+You may choose modules from a range of subjects or take a more focused approach by choosing to specialise in a specific area, the choice is yours.